Security Recommendations

 On TrueNAS 22.12 or newer, create the administrator account on install and disable root NAS administrative access.

 In TrueNAS 24.04 (Dragonfish) or later, use the Credentials > Groups > Privileges screen to define limited access administrative roles, such as read-only or share administrators.
 Assign users to those groups to grant partial NAS administrative access.
-Members of privilege groups can access the UI but cannot perform administrative tasks outside those defined by their role(s).
+Members of privileged groups can access the UI but cannot perform administrative tasks outside those defined by their role(s).

 Use complex passwords and Two-Factor Authentication for all TrueNAS administrator accounts.